jmquigley/util.wait/docs/index.md

 Uses the timeout function to create a pause in a function without stopping the event loop.
 The default without any parameters is a 1 second pause.
 When the timeout ends a callback is executed and it receives the *arg* parameter to be used in the callback.
+This is an ansync function.

 **Kind**: global function